 Star Wars: Rise of the Resistance is the headline attraction in Star Wars: Galaxy’s Edge.
 It’s the second and final of two attractions in the land, joining the already-open Millennium Falcon: Smugglers Run.
 The ride opened at Walt Disney World on December 5, 2019 in Galaxy’s Edge within Disney’s Hollywood Studios.
 It opened January 17, 2020 in California in Disneyland park in the mostly identical Galaxy’s Edge located there.

 Depending on who you talk to, Star Wars: Rise of the Resistance might just go down in history as the best of Disney Imagineering.
 The attraction is more than just a thrill ride.
 It takes guests through multiple scenes all with very difference experiences.
-Most guests are already proclaiming it even better than Disney’s previous best, Avatar Flight of Passage.
+Many guests proclaim it to be even better than Disney’s previous best, Avatar Flight of Passage.
 That’s high praise.

 Tips for Riding Rise of the Resistance at Disney World